 - Traveling out of your local area for competitions or tournaments may require additional testing or quarantine before or after travel.
 Travel may pose a higher risk of infection if traveling to an area with higher rates of infection or competing against opponents who traveled from an area with higher rates of infection.
 Organizations and families should be familiar with local public health requirements as well as competition/tournament COVID-19 protocols and develop a plan to manage a symptomatic player or coach during travel.

-Coronavirus return to play protocol
+COVID-19 return to play protocol

 COVID-19 screening for athletes, coaches and staff

-- Current or recent symptoms of COVID-19
+- Screened for current or recent symptoms of COVID-19

 - Athletes, coaches or staff who screen positive must stay at home and should contact their healthcare provider for medical advice if they develop symptoms and for guidance on returning to work and sports.

-Coronavirus infection prevention measures for training sessions and competition
+COVID-19 infection prevention measures for training sessions and competition

-- Limit the number of spectators.
+- Control the number of spectators.